Works of mercy

 Works of mercy (sometimes known as acts of mercy) are practices considered meritorious in Christian ethics.

 The practice is popular in the Catholic Church as an act of both penance and charity.
-In addition, the Methodist church teaches that the works of mercy are a means of grace which lead to holiness and aid in sanctification.
+In addition, the Methodist church teaches that the works of mercy are a means of grace that evidence holiness of heart (entire sanctification).

 The works of mercy have been traditionally divided into two categories, each with seven elements: